 Not only is fresh air a “natural disinfectant” but it can also help to dilute virus-carrying particulates.
 It can also help to keep you from feeling “foggy” and the house from feeling “stuffy.”
 Opening your windows is one of the easiest things you can do to keep your home and family healthy.

 Staying at home has presented families with lots of challenges – but have you considered that experiencing health symptoms (not related to COVID-19) may be one of them?
 Extended exposure to the changing environment inside your home (like higher CO2 levels or more chemicals from increased cleaning) can cause you or family members not to feel well at home.
 Consider what might be impacting how you feel at home.
+NOTE: COVID-19 is an emergent and evolving health issue; as new research is done symptoms associated with COVID-19 may change.
+This information is not a substitute for a consultation with a medical professional.

 As we are all coming to terms with an issue of enormous scale and human impact, our thoughts are with everyone globally as we are confronted by the outbreak of coronavirus (COVID-19).